KristenJZ/KristenZ.github.io/_pages/about.md

 - *2017.10* National Scholarship (Top 1%) -->

 - **2023FALL and 2024 SPRING** Teaching Assistant for COMM2100: Introduction to Communication Theory at the University of North Carolina at Charlotte. [[Slides](https://comm2100.kristenjz.com/slides/)]
-- **2023SPRING**Teaching Assistant for COMM3100: Communication Research Methods.
+- **2023SPRING** Teaching Assistant for COMM3100: Communication Research Methods at the University of North Carolina at Charlotte.
-- **2022FALL** Teaching Assistant for COMM1101: Public Speaking.
+- **2022FALL** Teaching Assistant for COMM1101: Public Speaking at the University of North Carolina at Charlotte.
-- **2020SPRING** Teaching Assistant for JOUR120008: Introduction to Journalism Studies.
+- **2020SPRING** Teaching Assistant for JOUR120008: Introduction to Journalism Studies at Fudan University.